How Does Acoustic Wave Therapy for ED Work?

 Before determining whether this treatment is right for you, it is important to understand how this therapy works and how it can address the underlying cause of your erectile dysfunction, rather than just treating the symptoms.

-The History of Acoustic Wave Therapy
+The History of Low Intensity Shock-Wave Therapy

-The medical community soon discovered that ESWT was also highly effective in a variety of orthopedic and osteologic (bone) applications, where it could help expedite the healing of fractures and successfully treat issues related to tendonitis, plantar fasciitis and a variety of soft tissue injuries.
+The medical community soon discovered that LISWT was also highly effective in a variety of orthopedic and osteologic (bone) applications, where it could help expedite the healing of fractures and successfully treat issues related to tendonitis, plantar fasciitis and a variety of soft tissue injuries.

 Today, medical treatment professionals also use this therapy for dissolving salivary, pancreatic, gallbladder and liver stones, and for treating everything from tennis elbow and rotator cuff injuries to bone spurs in the heel.
-ESWT is used to treat diabetic foot ulcers and bone necrosis.
+LISWT is used to treat diabetic foot ulcers and bone necrosis.

-The history of medical applications of ESWT has been marked by remarkable success in virtually area of application, all with minimal complications and few (if any) side effects.
+The history of medical applications of LISWT has been marked by remarkable success in virtually area of application, all with minimal complications and few (if any) side effects.
 This treatment has, in many areas of medicine, reduced or eliminated the need for open and arthroscopic surgeries.

-Application of ESWT Therapy for ED Treatment
+Application of LISWT Therapy for ED Treatment

-Beginning around 2010, medical researchers began exploring the efficacy of ESWT for treating erectile dysfunction.
+Beginning around 2010, medical researchers began exploring the efficacy of LISWT for treating erectile dysfunction.
 Each study seemingly produced better news than the previous.
 In 2017, a meta-analysis of the body of research to date demonstrated that acoustic wave therapy for ED “resulted in a significant increase” in the reported erectile function of study participants.

 European medical practitioners began offering this treatment to the public around this time, reporting positive results for men suffering from ED as well as Peyronie’s Disease (PD).
-Once shockwave therapy ED treatment began being offered to U.S. patients, doctors also found this protocol effective in the rehabilitation of some prostate cancer patients who developed sexual dysfunction problems.
+Once shock-wave therapy ED treatment began being offered to U.S. patients, doctors also found this protocol effective in the rehabilitation of some prostate cancer patients who developed sexual dysfunction problems.

 Today, doctors throughout Utah and across the United States offer this breakthrough ED treatment for men, helping patients regain their confidence, desire and ability to enjoy intimacy with a partner.

-The Technology Behind ESWT Acoustic Wave Therapy
+The Technology Behind Low Intensity Shock-Wave Therapy LISWT

 The term “shockwave” sometimes triggers alarm or concern for men who don’t relish the thought of having any type of shock administered to the genitals.
-Fortunately, ESWT does not use electrical impulses of any type.
+Fortunately, LISWT does not use electrical impulses of any type.

 Erectile dysfunction occurs due to the shrinking and narrowing of penile blood vessels.
 Although this process occurs naturally as men age, it can be made worse with lifestyle choices such as smoking, excess alcohol consumption, poor diet, obesity and chronic diseases such as diabetes.

 For the specific treatment of ED, low-intensity sound waves are used.
-The target of ESWT for ED is the vasculature of the penis – specifically the blood vessels and erectile tissues.
+The target of LISWT for ED is the vasculature of the penis – specifically the blood vessels and erectile tissues.
 Stimulating these tissues with sound waves helps to strengthen and reopen blood vessels.
 The mechanism of action of acoustic waves engages the body’s natural healing potential, helping to promote the healing of damaged erectile tissue and the growth of new blood vessels.

 Acoustic waves also work to gently break down micro-plaque that accumulates in the blood vessels, which lead to restricted blood flow.
 Once the plaque breaks down, it is carried away in the blood stream, leaving the blood vessels more open and pliable with fewer obstructions.